dell/terraform-provider-redfish/docs/resources/power.md

 ### Required

+- `desired_power_action` (String) Desired power setting.
+Applicable values 'On','ForceOn','ForceOff','ForceRestart','GracefulRestart','GracefulShutdown','PowerCycle', 'PushPowerButton', 'Nmi'
+- `redfish_server` (Block List, Min: 1) List of server BMCs and their respective user credentials (see [below for nested schema](#nestedblock--redfish_server))

+### Optional

 - `check_interval` (Number) The frequency with which to check the server's power state in seconds
-- `desired_power_action` (String) Desired power setting.
-Applicable values 'On','ForceOn','ForceOff','ForceRestart','GracefulRestart','GracefulShutdown','PowerCycle'
 - `maximum_wait_time` (Number) The maximum amount of time to wait for the server to enter the correct power state beforegiving up in seconds
-- `redfish_server` (Block List, Min: 1) List of server BMCs and their respective user credentials (see [below for nested schema](#nestedblock--redfish_server))

 ### Read-Only

 - `id` (String) The ID of this resource.
 - `power_state` (String) Desired power setting.
-Applicable values 'On','ForceOn','ForceOff','ForceRestart','GracefulRestart','GracefulShutdown','PowerCycle'.
+Applicable values 'On','ForceOn','ForceOff','ForceRestart','GracefulRestart','GracefulShutdown','PowerCycle', 'PushPowerButton', 'Nmi'.

 <a id="nestedblock--redfish_server"></a>
 ### Nested Schema for `redfish_server`